Improving access to environmental law data

 What do users find valuable when viewing data visualizations?

-We conducted 4 user interviews with contacts provided by our partners: journalists, data scientists, professors, and people who worked on building the existing site.
+We spoke with journalists, data scientists, professors, and people who worked on building the existing site.

 AFFINITY DIAGRAM